-- Open consultation questionnaire Of the respondents who would be willing to pay more in council tax for their local fire and rescue service next year, just over half (55%) preferred Option A (an increase of up to 3% depending on what the Government allows), whilst just under half (45%) preferred Option B (an increase of more than 3%). - Public focus groups/depth interviews Among the 37 public participants who were prepared to bear an increase, opinion was almost equally split between those who would tolerate an up to 3% rise (18) and those who would tolerate an over 3% rise (19). - Those who supported a more than 3% rise typically commented that the weekly increase would be 'less than a cup of coffee' and considered it a more than reasonable price to pay for an "essential" public service. - Those who supported a less than 3% increase did so on the grounds of affordability, for themselves and for others - and the impact of the Covid-19 pandemic on people's finances was raised in the context of keeping increases to a minimum currently. - Stakeholder webinar 16 of the 19 stakeholders offered a view as to the level of increase they would be prepared to tolerate: 5 opted for an up to 3% rise; 4 for more than 3%; and there were 7 'don't knows'. - 6.4.3 We will be consulting partners, representative bodies and business groups on our budget proposals for 2022/23 and any feedback from this process will be included in the final report to Fire Authority on 10 February 2022.
+- Open consultation questionnaire Of the respondents who would be willing to pay more in council tax for their local fire and rescue service next year, just over half (55%) preferred Option A (an increase of up to 3% depending on what the Government allows), whilst just under half (45%) preferred Option B (an increase of more than 3%). - Public focus groups/depth interviews Among the 37 public participants who were prepared to bear an increase, opinion was almost equally split between those who would tolerate an up to 3% rise (18) and those who would tolerate an over 3% rise (19). - Those who supported a more than 3% rise typically commented that the weekly increase would be 'less than a cup of coffee' and considered it a more than reasonable price to pay for an "essential" public service. - Those who supported a less than 3% increase did so on the grounds of affordability, for themselves and for others - and the impact of the Covid-19 pandemic on people's finances was raised in the context of keeping increases to a minimum currently. - Stakeholder webinar 16 of the 19 stakeholders offered a view as to the level of increase they would be prepared to tolerate: 5 opted for an up to 3% rise; 4 for more than 3%; and there were 7 'don't knows'. - 6.4.3 The budget proposals have been shared with key business representative groups, partners and employee representative bodies with an invitation to comment.
+One reply was received with a minor clarification, which has been resolved.
+No other responses were received by the deadline of 28 January 2022.